sassoftware/saspy/saspy/doc/source/getting-started.rst

 Getting started
 ***************

-SASPy is an interface module to the SAS System.
+This is an interface module to the SAS System.
 It connects to SAS 9.4 (released July 2013) or newer and enables Python programmers to take advantage of their licenced SAS infrastructure through Python 3.x.

-The SASPy interface is designed to enable programmers to use Python syntax and constructs to interact with SAS.
+The interface is designed to enable programmers to use Python syntax and constructs to interact with SAS.
 The interface makes SAS the analytical engine--or "calculator" for data analysis.
-In its most simple form, SASPy is a code translator that accepts Python commands and converts them into SAS language statements.
-The statements are run, and then SASPy displays the results in Python.
+In its most simple form, it is a code translator that accepts Python commands and converts them into SAS language statements.
+The statements are run, and then the results are returned to Python to be displayed or accessed.

-SASPy is an open source project.
+This is an open source project.
 Your contributions are appreciated and encouraged.
 Please open issues in gitlab for problems that you see!

-The rest of this section demonstrates how to use SASPy with a simple example.
+The rest of this section demonstrates how to use this module with a simple example.
 The example uses `Kaggle Resources Analytics
 <https://www.kaggle.com/ludobenistant/hr-analytics>`_ data.

 Initial import
 ==============
-It is assumed you have already :doc:`installed and configured <install>` SASPy.
+It is assumed you have already done the :doc:`installation and configuration <install>`.
 If you have not, refer to that section for more information.

 .. code-block:: ipython3